What Is Proof of Insurance?

 • If you’re involved in a car accident

-If your state requires insurance companies to notify them of coverage and your insurer doesn’t provide the information, authorities may also contact you to find out whether you actually have at least minimum coverage.
+If your state requires insurance companies to notify them of coverage and your insurer doesn’t provide the information, authorities may also contact you to find out whether you actually have at least minimum liability coverage.

 What to do if you’re stopped without proof of insurance